Updated as of April 2022

-The Canadian Paediatric Society (CPS) released updated recommendations on the specific timing of early introduction of allergenic foods for high-risk infants.
+In 2019, the Canadian Paediatric Society (CPS) released recommendations on the timing of early introduction of allergenic foods for high-risk infants.
+This specific timing is reinforced, along with other recommendations, in the position statement co-published by CPS and the Canadian Society of Allergy and Clinical Immunology (CSACI) in 2021.
 Here’s what you need to know:

-- The new guidance is to actively offer non-choking forms of foods containing common allergens (e.g. peanuts, egg) around 6 months of age, but not before 4 months, as this can be effective in preventing food allergy in some high-risk infants.
+- The guidance is to actively offer non-choking forms of foods containing common allergens (e.g. peanuts, egg) around 6 months of age, but not before 4 months, as this can be effective in preventing food allergy in some high-risk infants.
 This is a shift from CPS’ prior guidance which said that there was no need to delay the introduction of common allergenic foods beyond 6 months of age.
-To learn more, visit our early introduction page where you’ll find an overview of the recommendations, webinars with leading allergists, and a detailed FAQ document for parents.
+To learn more, visit our early introduction page where you’ll find an overview of the recommendations, webinars with leading allergists, parent resources, like our “Eat Early.
+Eat Often.” mini-booklet, and more.

-- These recommendations follow the Addendum Guidelines for the Prevention of Peanut Allergy, released in 2017.
+- The CPS recommendations follow the Addendum Guidelines for the Prevention of Peanut Allergy, released in 2017.

 As always, we recommend you consult with your physician to inquire further about early introduction of allergenic foods.